|

 There was

-place was very crowded, but the police didn’t need to be quite so
+was very crowded, but the police didn’t need to be quite so disagreeable.

-disagreeable.
-We’ve been going to Rye Bonfire Parade since 2004, and in those
+We’ve been going to Rye Bonfire Parade since 2004, and in those six years the

-six years the only bad experiences I’ve had have been from the arrogant
+only bad experiences I’ve had have been from the arrogant attitude of the

-considering making a formal complaint about the attitude of the police at the
+formal complaint about the attitude of the police at the station, but it

 The train